preinagel/ratrixcam/docs/SetUpInstructions.md

 # Setting up a RatrixCam System
 Instructions for setting up an 8-camera instance for deployment in an animal housing environment.[^1]

+These instructions assume the user is completely unfamiliar with Python and not a programmer, and therefore includes basic setup instructions for the Python environment that Python users can safely ignore.

 ## Parts List
 # Electronics